 East Salish Pond Bass and Panfish

-While West Salish also has warmwater species, the larger and shallower East Salish Pond is managed for these types of resident fish.
+While West Salish also has modest populations of warmwater species, the larger and shallower East Salish Pond is managed for these types of resident fish.

 East Salish also has more interesting habitat, especially for largemouth bass and crappie, and you are likely to do better there if this type of fishing appeals to you.